WaterMediaTeam/watermedia/README.md

 Ensure your OS is supported in this list.<br>
 Linux users: check https://www.videolan.org/vlc/#download

+> [!WARNING]
+> FLATPAK is not supported (or any archlinux thing), use apt-get or manual installation for VLC and Minecraft (or any game)

 |   Operative System    | Support status |
 |:---------------------:|:--------------:|
 | Windows 7 ~ 11 (x64)  |       ✅        |